Force over Distance: Chapter 14

 “I need to speak with Colonel Young,” Wray replied.
 “I understand he's here?”

 “Damn it,” Young said, without sound.
-He glanced at Rush, then broke contact with the other man to slide off his own gurney.
+He glanced at Rush, then broke contact to slide off the gurney.

 “He’s here.”
 TJ's voice was guarded.
 “But he's exhausted.
 No visitors for at least two more hours.”